Castle Aviation

 Castle Aviation is a cargo airline and private passenger airline based in North Canton, Ohio, United States.
-It operates charter cargo and private passenger services but specializes in priority freight.
-Its main base is Akron–Canton Airport.
+It offers charter cargo and private passenger services, but primarily provides priority freight service for the Canadian parcel post service Purolator.
+Its only base is the Akron–Canton Airport.

 History

 The airline was established and started operations in January 1986.
 In April 2004 it started operating the first freight version of the Saab 340A aircraft.

+The company broke ground on a new 80,000 sqft hangar in September 2023.

 Fleet

-The Castle Aviation fleet consists of the following aircraft (as of October 2022):
+The Castle Aviation fleet consists of the following aircraft (as of October 2023):